pacoita/layer-js-sampleapps/phonegap/README.md

     * Removed all use of Locations and routers.
 While location works in a WebView container, it does not feel like the right approach for triggering logic and Views, where locations can be shared, reloaded, etc.
     * Added `<preference name="orientation" value="landscape" />` because frankly, the AngularJS Sample App isn't very mobile friendly, and this orientation works better.

-## How to Run the Sample

-1. Run: sudo npm install phonegap -g
-2. Open up phonegap/www/app/main-controller.js and replace MY-SENDER-ID with your project number/SENDER_ID from https://console.cloud.google.com/home/dashboard
-3. Run: phonegap plugin add phonegap-plugin-push --variable  SENDER_ID="YOUR_SENDER_ID"
-    * Get your SENDER_ID from https://console.cloud.google.com/home/dashboard
-    * Make sure that you have enabled push notifications on https://console.cloud.google.com/home/dashboard
-    * Make sure to log into the Layer Developer Dashboard, Select your App, and select `Push`, and enter your Android push settings.
-4. Run: phonegap run android